sammy-cool/MEMORIES-APP/README.md

 MEMORISE BLOG APP
 # Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
+This section has list of major frameworks/libraries used to bootstrap this project.
 Here are a few examples.

 * [Javascript](https://www.javascript.com/)
 * [React.js](https://reactjs.org/)